NTlink/HerramientaPortalNet4/README.md

 </div>

-.NET Framework 4.8 client to stamp XML CFDI using NTLink web services
+## NT Link Web service client

 The tool supports the following operation:

 * timbraCfdiSinSello

-Getting Started
+## Getting Started

 Just clone this repository and open it with Visual Studio.
 Then build the solution to start using the tool.

-Prerequisites
+## Prerequisites

 To compile and run this project you will need:

-.NET Framework 4.8
+* .NET Framework 4.8
-Windows OS
+* Windows OS

-Usage
+## Usage

-Create an XML file using the test company URE180429TM6.
-Load the XML file into the application.
+Create an XML file using the test company URE180429TM6 -UNIVERSIDAD ROBOTICA ESPAÑOLA SA DE CV as Emisor Load the XML file into the application.
 The tool will return the stamped XML (timbre) via the NTLink service.

-Roadmap
+## Roadmap

 1.0.0 Initial version supporting timbraCfdiSinSello operation Future versions: additional NTLink service operations, improved error handling, and extended logging features

-License
+## License

 Distributed under the MIT License.
 See LICENSE.txt for more information.

-Contact
+## Contact

-Ricardo Gomez – GitHub – soporte@ntlink.com.mx
+Ricardo Gómez – GitHub – soporte@ntlink.com.mx